Industry & News

 Nissan

-• Z: The reintroduced Nissan Z pairs a twin-turbo 3.0-litre V6 producing 400 hp with an optional 6-speed manual, reviving the hands-on character that defined the original S30 Z in 1969.
+• Z: The reintroduced Nissan Z pairs a twin-turbo 3.0-litre V6 producing 400 hp with a standard 6-speed manual, reviving the hands-on character that defined the original S30 Z.

 The Cultural Momentum Behind the Shift

-The cultural impact of this manual revival is real and measurable.
-On TikTok and YouTube, young drivers who never learned to drive a stick are documenting their journey in real time — first stalls, first smooth shifts, first successful rev-matches.
-Car clubs centred on manual-only meetups have grown in cities across the United States, Europe, and Australia.
+On TikTok and YouTube, young drivers who never learned to drive a stick are documenting their journey in real time -- first stalls, first smooth shifts, first successful rev-matches.
+Car clubs centered on manual-only meetups have grown in cities across the United States.
 The stick shift has stopped being just a relic and has become a marker of automotive identity.

 This digital enthusiasm matters because it is generational.
 The drivers turning 20 today didn't grow up with manuals as the default.
-They're choosing them, which suggests the appeal is more than nostalgia — it's a reaction to the passivity of modern driving.
+They're choosing them, which suggests the appeal is more than nostalgia -- it's a reaction to the passivity of modern driving.
+Which specific communities are moving the needle most, and whether forum activity or club membership numbers translate into actual purchase decisions, is a question the available data doesn't yet answer cleanly.

 Does a Manual Actually Perform Better?

-For track use and spirited road driving, the manual transmission offers a real performance advantage in one specific area: driver control.
-The ability to select exactly which gear you want, hold it into a corner, and engine-brake on the exit gives a skilled driver more options than a comfort-mapped automatic.
+For track use and spirited road driving, the manual offers a real performance advantage in one specific area: driver control.
+The ability to select exactly which gear you want, hold it into a corner, and manage engine braking on the exit gives a skilled driver more options than a comfort-mapped automatic.

 Historically, manuals dominated motorsport for their mechanical simplicity and direct engagement.
-That era is largely over — modern dual-clutch transmissions shift in under 100 milliseconds, faster than any human.
+That era is largely over -- modern dual-clutch transmissions shift in under 100 milliseconds, faster than any human.
 Still, for drivers who value mastery of technique over shaving tenths of a second, the manual remains the more rewarding tool.
+The TREMEC 6-speed units found in several of the cars listed above are well-regarded among track-day regulars for their shift feel and durability under sustained use, which matters when you're doing back-to-back sessions rather than one spirited drive on a canyon road.

 Manual Transmissions and Fuel Economy